-- (1) Every dog owner shall secure a license for the dog pursuant to Section 121690 of the Health and Safety Code or as required by the local licensing agency. - (2) No person shall own, keep, or harbor an unsterilized dog in violation of this section. - (3) An owner or custodian of an unsterilized dog shall have the dog sterilized by the age of six months, obtain a certificate of sterility, or, if provided for by ordinance of the responsible city, county, or city and county, obtain an unaltered dog license in accordance with this section.
+- (1) Every dog owner shall secure a license for the dog pursuant to Section 30801, Section 121690 of the Health and Safety Code, or as required by the local licensing agency. - (2) No person shall own, keep, or harbor an unsterilized dog in violation of this section. - (3) An owner or custodian of an unsterilized dog shall have the dog sterilized by the age of six months, obtain a certificate of sterility, or, as provided for by ordinance of the responsible city, county, or city and county, obtain an unaltered dog license in accordance with this section.
+The responsible city, county, or city and county shall issue the unaltered dog license consistent with Section 30804.5.

 - (4) This subdivision shall not apply to a dog with a high likelihood, due to age or infirmity, of suffering serious bodily harm or death if surgically sterilized.
 The owner or custodian shall obtain written confirmation of this fact from a veterinarian licensed in this state.
 If the dog is able to be sterilized at a later date, that date shall be stated in the written confirmation.
-If the date for sterilization in the written confirmation is more than 30 days after the date that the owner or custodian receives that confirmation, the owner or custodian shall apply for an unaltered dog license pursuant to any applicable city, city and county, or county ordinance . - (b) The licensing agency shall utilize its existing procedures or may establish procedures for the denial or revocation of an unaltered dog license and may deny or revoke a license for one or more of the following reasons: - (1) The owner, custodian, applicant or licensee is not in compliance with all of the requirements of this section. - (2) The owner, custodian, applicant, or licensee has violated a state law, or a city, county, or other local governmental provision relating to the care and control of animals. - (3) Any unaltered dog license held by the applicant has been revoked for violating a state law, or a city, county, or other local government provision relating to the care or control of animals. - (4) The license application is discovered to contain a material misrepresentation or omission of fact. - (c) The licensing agency shall utilize its existing procedures or may establish procedures for any appeal of a denial or revocation of an unaltered dog license, which appeal procedure may include written notice of the denial or revocation and a reasonable opportunity for the owner or custodian to respond. - (d) The licensing agency may assess a fee for the procedures related to the issuance, denial, or revocation of an unaltered dog license consistent with this chapter. - (e) An owner or custodian who offers any unsterilized dog for sale, trade, or adoption at four months of age or older or the age required by the licensing agency shall be required to include a valid unaltered dog license number with the offer of sale, trade, or adoption, or shall otherwise state and establish compliance with this section.
-The unaltered dog's license number, and any existing microchip number for the dog, shall appear on the document transferring ownership of the dog to the new owner.
+If the date for sterilization in the written confirmation is more than 30 days after the date that the owner or custodian receives that confirmation, the owner or custodian shall apply for an unaltered dog license pursuant to any applicable city, city and county, or county ordinance. - (b) The licensing agency shall utilize its existing procedures or may establish procedures for the denial or revocation of an unaltered dog license and may deny or revoke a license for one or more of the following reasons: - (1) The owner, custodian, applicant or licensee is not in compliance with all of the requirements of this section. - (2) The owner, custodian, applicant, or licensee has violated a state law, or a city, county, or other local governmental provision relating to the care and control of animals. - (3) Any unaltered dog license held by the applicant has been revoked for violating a state law, or a city, county, or other local government provision relating to the care or control of animals. - (4) The license application is discovered to contain a material misrepresentation or omission of fact. - (5) In any case in which the owner or custodian of a dog with an unaltered dog license is cited for permitting the dog to roam at large, the license of the dog shall not be subject to revocation for a first violation, if at the time the dog roams at large the dog possesses a current license pursuant to Section 30801, Section 121690 of the Health and Safety Code, or as required by the local licensing agency. - (c) The licensing agency shall utilize its existing procedures or may establish procedures for any appeal of a denial or revocation of an unaltered dog license, which appeal procedure may include written notice of the denial or revocation and a reasonable opportunity for the owner or custodian to respond. - (d) The licensing agency may assess a fee for the procedures related to the issuance, denial, or revocation of an unaltered dog license consistent with this chapter. - (e) An owner or custodian who offers any unsterilized dog for sale, trade, or adoption shall notify the licensing agency of the name and address of the transferee within 10 days after the transfer.
+Any existing unaltered dog's license number and microchip number for the dog shall appear on the document transferring ownership of the dog to the new owner.